freenas/freenas-docs/userguide/tasks.rst

 * :ref:`Replication Tasks` automate the replication of snapshots to a remote system

-* :ref:`Resilver Priority` controls the priority of resilvers.
+* :ref:`Resilver Priority` controls the priority of resilvers

 * :ref:`Scrub Tasks` schedules scrubs as part of ongoing disk maintenance

 * :ref:`Cloud Sync Tasks` schedules data synchronization to cloud providers

 Each of these tasks is described in more detail in this section.